Sweep the Sleaze

-- Whoever uses social networks to find content, usually begins the web journey there and goes back naturally.
+- People who use social networks usually begin their web journey there and go back naturally.
 We don’t need to be reminded of what network we use on the way.
 We know.
 We came from there.

 Some people probably do use those buttons.
 Maybe even a lot of people.
-And maybe you do and think I’m dead wrong about this.
+And maybe you do too and think I’m dead wrong about this.
 Maybe I am.
-And maybe someone needs to do some serious research to know for sure.
-I won’t deny all that.
-What I know for sure is that most people who know how to use social media also know how to share URLs:
+And maybe someone needs to do some serious research for us to know.
+Still, people who know how to use social media generally also know how to share URLs:

-If you provide excellent content, social media users will take the time to read and talk about it in their networks.
+If you provide excellent content, social media users will take the time to read and talk about it.
 That’s what you really want.
 You don’t want a cheap thumbs up, you want your readers to talk about your content with their own voice.

 What does it mean that every Mashable article has thousands of retweets and likes?
-It’s not like the number of tweets shows how interesting an article is.
-It more likely shows the strength of their social media profile.
+It’s not like the number of tweets show how interesting an article is.
+It more likely shows the strength of Mashable’s social media profile.

 Don’t worry.
 These buttons will vanish.
-The previous wave of buttons for Delicious and Digg and Co. vanished, Facebook and Twitter and G+ might vanish or they might survive, but the buttons will vanish for sure.
+The previous wave of buttons for Delicious, Digg and co. vanished.
+Facebook, Twitter and G+ may or may not survive, but the buttons will vanish for sure.
 Or do you seriously think that in ten years we will still have those buttons on every page?
 No, right?
-Why, because you already know as a user that they’re not that great.
+Because you already know as a user that they’re not that great.
 So why not get rid of them now?
 Because “they’re not doing any harm”?
 Are you sure?